Articles & News Reports

 “They’re excited that he’s getting out, but it’s also terrifying because they haven’t lived with this person for 25 years,” Treppa says.
 “And it’s like… they’re going to have to get to know each other all over again There are traumas that have happened in the families and in prison that they’re going to have to work through.
 This is very traumatic.”

 THE MONFILS 6 CASE

-During trial, the prosecution said the men conspired to kill Monfils, who had heard one of the suspects, Keith Kutska, talk about stealing an electrical cord from the mill.
-It is alleged that Monfils reported it to authorities, but his anonymity was compromised when Keith Kutska obtained a tape of Monfils’ call to police.
+The prosecution said the men conspired to kill Monfils, who had heard co-worker Keith Kutska talk about stealing an electrical cord from the mill.
+It is alleged that Monfils reported it to police, but his anonymity was compromised when Keith Kutska obtained a tape of the call made by Monfils.

-The prosecution accused Kutska and the other men of forming a group to take revenge on Monfils.
+The prosecution accused Kutska and the other men of forming a group to take revenge on Monfils for reporting on Kutska.

 Michael Piaskowski’s conviction was overturned by an appeals court in 2001.
 The court ruled that there was not enough evidence to prove his involvement.

 Dale Basten was granted parole in September 2017 due to his failing health.
 He died at age 77 in June.

 In Dec.
 2018, Michael Hirn was released from McNaughton Correctional Center in Lake Tomahawk.The 55-year-old was granted parole after 23 years in prison.

 With the release of Moore and Johnson, that leaves only Keith Kutska behind bars in the Monfils 6 case.